 The language used in the dialogue (indicated by subtitles) features language that generates emotion, conflict, and rage, mirroring the notion of battle which is present throughout the game and drawing the gamer even more into the storyline.

-These are just a select few UI design practices which you ought to consider adopting.
+These are just a select few UI design practices that you ought to consider adopting.

 This document is then passed on to game developers who then bring the design to life.

 It is highly recommended to document the various phases of design during the design workflow and not wait until the process is complete to begin documentation.

 Deciding Who Should Design Your Game UI